Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_setup.md

 ## About

 ---
-Truffle and Hardhat are both a development enviroment for writing smart contracts on the Ethereum blockchain.
+Truffle and Hardhat are both a development environment for writing smart contracts on the Ethereum blockchain.
 These tools allows developers to:

 - Compile contracts